varnerlab/CHEME-1800-Computing-Book/unit-2-data/trees.md

 ````

+Some of the most common uses of depth-first traversal are:

+* __Pathfinding__: Depth-first traversal can be used to find a path between two nodes in a graph.
+It is beneficial when the graph is a maze or a grid, as it can explore all possible paths from a starting point until it reaches the goal.
+* __Cycle detection__: Depth-first traversal can detect cycles in a graph.
+The graph contains a cycle if a back edge is encountered during the traversal.
+* __Tree traversal__: Depth-first traversal traverse a tree.
+In a tree, there is only one path from the root to any node, so the traversal can be done recursively by visiting the left subtree, the right subtree, and the root.

 (content:references:data-structure-graphs-breadth-first)=
 #### Breadth-first graph traversal
-Breadth-first is a graph traversal algorithm that visits vertices in order of their distance from a source vertex.
-Breadth-first starts at a source vertex and explores all the vertices at the same level before moving on to vertices at the next level.
-This algorithm is often implemented using a queue to keep track of the vertices to be visited.
+[Breadth-first traversal](https://en.wikipedia.org/wiki/Breadth-first_search) is a graph traversal algorithm that visits vertices in order of their distance from a source vertex.
+Breadth-first starts at a source vertex and explores all the vertices at the same level before moving on to the next level.
 A breadth-first traversal approach is outlined in {prf:ref}`algo-breadth-first-traversal`.

 ````{prf:algorithm} Breadth-first traversal
 :label: algo-breadth-first-traversal
 :class: dropdown